KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 }
 ```

-You can see that I'm doing a few simple checks to make sure every module and sub-module exists within `$customizer` map.
-If the argument was only a single value, then our check from the main mixin (before we even enter the function) will do just fine, but if we're fetching from additional sub-modules, we need to make sure those exist so that we don't get any error that would make the compilation crash.
+You can see that I’m doing a few simple checks to make sure every module and sub-module exists within `$customizer` map.
+If the argument was only a single value, then our check from the main mixin (before we even enter the function) will do just fine, but if we’re fetching from additional sub-modules, we need to make sure those exist so that we don’t get any error that would make the compilation crash.

-So, our code is fully functional right now, but we haven't kept a record of any of the data we passed, or what selectors and which of it's properties are customizable.
-So, let's go ahead and create the function needed to do that.
+So, our code is fully functional right now, but we haven’t kept a record of any of the data we passed, or what selectors and which of it’s properties are customizable.
+So, let’s go ahead and create the function needed to do that.

 ## Creating our instance map

 Remember we initialized an empty global map called `$customizer-instances`?
 As I said, we are going to use that variable to house each instance of the mixin and keep track of the selector, which modules it uses, all of its customizable properties as well as their default values.

 The function will be called `new-customizer-instance()`.
-It will take two arguments indentical to the arguments that the main `customizer()` mixin takes, and for good reason: we're essentially going to loop over the arguments the exact same way, but instead of outputting styles for the selector, we're going to save these variables to an `$instance` map with the selectors name as the top-most key.
+It will take two arguments indentical to the arguments that the main `customizer()` mixin takes, and for good reason: we’re essentially going to loop over the arguments the exact same way, but instead of outputting styles for the selector, we’re going to save these variables to an `$instance` map with the selectors name as the top-most key.

 ```scss
 // Create new customizable instance